ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-Another case may be where we want to keep the external argument name the same, and change the internal parameter name within our function.
+Another case is when we want to keep the external argument name the same, and change the internal parameter name within our function.

 ------
 <!-- .element: data-auto-animate -->